 II.
-Target Population-Wraparound
+Intensive Wraparound Services

 Contractor shall provide Wraparound Services as a Full Service Partnership (FSP) consistent with Nevada County's approved Senate Bill 163 plan.
 The Wraparound Services model delivers services to children and families with severe and multiple problems often being served by multiple agencies.
 Wraparound services refer to an individually designed set of services to be provided to high risk children/youth with serious emotionally disturbance (SED) or severe mental illness (SMI), and their families.
 It includes treatment services, personal support services, and any other support necessary to maintain the child/youth in the family home or at the lowest level of appropriate care.
 Services are delivered/developed through an interagency collaborative approach that includes family participation and the family as an active team member.
 Contractor shall provide Wraparound services to eligible children, youth and their families in Nevada County.
+Referrals to wraparound services should consist of youth at risk of out-of-home placement who score 20 or above on the CALOCUS.